hitbtc-com/hitbtc-api/README.md

 <a name="postaddress"/>
 ### /api/1/payment/address/ (POST)

-Summary: creates an address that can be used to deposit cryptocurrency; returns a new cryptocurrency address.
+Summary: creates an address that can be used to deposit cryptocurrency to your account; returns a new cryptocurrency address.

+Sample usage at HitBTC site: see [https://hitbtc.com/account](https://hitbtc.com/account).
+In the required currency line click <b>Fund</b> icon then click <b>create new address</b> link.

 Request: `POST /api/1/payment/address/:currency`